Disease Guide ·Hypothyroidism ·2026

 0What are the symptoms of hypothyroidism in dogs?

-The classic triad is weight gain without increased eating, hair loss (especially symmetrical loss on the body and tail — often called 'rat tail'), and lethargy.
-Your dog may seem mentally dull, seek warm spots, and tire quickly on walks.
-Skin changes include dry coat, recurring skin infections, and skin thickening or darkening.
-Some dogs develop a 'tragic facial expression' — droopy eyelids and facial puffiness.
+Classic triad: weight gain without eating more, symmetrical hair loss ('rat tail'), and lethargy.
+Dogs seem dull, seek warm spots, and tire quickly.
+Skin changes include dry coat, recurring infections, and thickening.
 Symptoms develop gradually over months.

 1How much does hypothyroidism treatment cost?